 SES is of the view that since the Audit Committee plays a very critical role in the governance process, only those Directors who are able to devote sufficient time, must be members of such a committee.
-Thus, as per SES criteria, any Director who is unable to attend at least 75% Audit Committee meetings, must step down from such committee and make way for another Director or provide compelling reasons for absence.
+Thus, as per SES criteria, any Director who is unable to attend sufficient Audit Committee meetings, must step down from such committee and make way for another Director or provide compelling reasons for absence.
 Only in case of cogent reasons, SES may grant relaxation.

 Attendance Performance at SRC, RMC, CSR: SES will analyse the attendance performance during the financial year.
+If attendance in a given year is found to be unsatisfactory, SES will extend its review to cover the Director's attendance over the past three financial years.
+Over this period, Directors are expected to have attended at least

-If the attendance for the year is not satisfactory, then SES will monitor the attendance of the Director at the respective committee meetings over a period of last 3 years and shall require at least 50% attendance over the said period.
-In case of absence, adequate justification should be provided for the absence in the Explanatory Statement and/or Annual Report.
+50% of the respective committee meetings.
+Adequate justification should be provided for absenteeism in the Explanatory Statement and Annual Report.

 Presence of Chairpersons of AC, NRC & SRC at AGM: The Chairpersons of AC, NRC & SRC shall be present at AGM.
 In case of their absence, any member from the respective committees should be authorised to be present at the AGM on their behalf and disclosure regarding the same should be made in the Annual Report.
-Further, reason for absence should be provided in the Explanatory Statement and/or Annual Report.
+Further, reason for absence should be provided in the Explanatory Statement and Annual Report.